MoHitksS/KFC_website_clone/README.md

 ### 1. Users can login through their mobile numbers.
 ### 2. Can order foods, and also can see their total ordered items and their prices in navbar.
-### 3. Can see their all ordered foods in cart logo and make payment to order.
+### 3. Can see their all ordered foods on clicking on cart logo and make payment to order.

 ## Pages Built and steps to run the project